emanueledellavalle/streaming-data-analytics/codes/epl_tomatopick/readme.md

 ## The problem

 > Suppose you want to monitor a swarm of autonomous drones that pick tomatoes in a field with a stream processing engine.
-A data stream includes the information about the trees to pick tomatoes from.
-The most important ones are the id of the tree, its GPS position, the kind of tomatoes it produces, and the time interval in which the drones can pick the tomatoes from it.
+A data stream includes information about the trees from which to pick tomatoes.
+The most important ones are the ID of the tree, its GPS position, the kind of tomatoes it produces, and the time interval in which the drones can pick the tomatoes from it.
 Another stream tracks each drone.
 It contains an event every time it picks a tomato.
-Each event reports the id of the drone, the id of the tree it is picking tomatoes from, and its GPS position.
+Each event reports the drone ID and the tree from which it picks tomatoes.

 > Tell every 20 seconds how many tomatoes the drones picked in the last 5 minutes grouped by their kind.